doobidoo/mcp-memory-dashboard/README.md

 ### Managing Tags
 1. Navigate to the **Tag Management** tab
-2. Enter a tag name to delete
+2. Enter tags one by one in the input field and press Enter or click "Add Tag"
+3. Selected tags appear as visual chips with remove (×) buttons
+4. Remove unwanted tags by clicking the × on each chip
-3. Click **Delete Tag** to remove all memories with that tag
+5. Click **Delete Tags** to remove all memories containing any of the selected tags
+6. Use **Clear Selection** to remove all selected tags without deleting
-4. ⚠️ **Warning**: This permanently deletes all memories with the specified tag
+7. ⚠️ **Warning**: Uses OR logic - memories with ANY selected tag will be deleted

 ### Dashboard Operations
 - **Refresh Stats**: Click the settings icon to reload statistics